Apply online Download brochure

 The MSM Research Methods and Skills (RMS) course helps participants in the preparation of a research proposal.
-Divided over three modules, a series of short instructive videos explain the key elements of a research proposal and the basics of research methodology.
-Short instructive videos, course literature, individual assignments, virtual classes, group chat opportunities and individual feedback from the lecturer will prepare participants for the fourth module in which you will write a research proposal.
-The defense of the research proposal for a committee of lecturers is the final test in the course.
+Divided over four modules, a series of short instructive videos explain the key elements of a research proposal and the basics of research methodology.
+Short instructive videos, course literature, individual assignments, virtual classes, group chat opportunities and individual feedback from the lecturer will prepare participants for the completion of the research proposal.

 This module introduces participants into the world of academic research.
 The focus is on the various stages of the empirical research cycle, highlighting the prominent role theory plays in guiding research.
 The module helps you to formulate your research question and conceptualize your research interest by drawing on the relevant academic literature.